xTheBHox/15418-f18-nonogram/report/report.md

 The amount of data being transferred was very small compared to typical transfers for a GPU.
 NVVP reported only a 17% memory transfer efficiency on #1739.
 This is hard to address since nonograms are small.
 Data transfer was already limited as much as possible even between shared and global device memory and global device and host memory, but often it was still necessary to set flags to tell the CPU about the results of the kernel to make decisions about what to do next.
 These small (but necessary) data transfers would have incurred a large overhead.

 Finally, due to extremely limited shared memory (48KB), only two boards can fit in shared memory at the same time.
 This meant that for lookahead solving, it was not possible to make more than two guesses (both on the same cell) and run in parallel without having to use global memory.
-Using global memory was not desirable since a copy of the board would have to be made, which would mean allocation, data transfer and eventually freeing the memory, incurring more overhead.
+Using global memory was not desirable since a copy of the board would still have to be made, which would mean allocation, data transfer and eventually freeing the memory, incurring more overhead.

 ## Divergence